ShizukaDonaghue/happy-beans/README.md

 <img src="docs/images/testing/us-draft-recipe.png" width=800>

-If any of the fields are not filled out correctly, error messages are displayed explaining the errors.
+If any of the fields in the form are not filled out correctly, error messages are displayed explaining the errors.

 <img src="docs/images/testing/us-form-validation.png" width=800>
 <img src="docs/images/testing/us-form-validation-2.png" width=800>